Year of Mercy Walsingham Pilgrimage

 English Catholics recognise the seed that rose from St. Augustine.
 They remember its steadfast loyalty to the Holy See; its deep and tender devotion to Our Blessed Lady – the Shrine at Walsingham and all those medieval poems, prayers and hymns that were written in her honour.
 They have so much in which to take pride.
 They take courage from the history of Catholic England; not least from the glorious band of martyrs who went to their execution radiant and light-hearted.
 Isle of Wight Catholics remember especially their own Island martyrs, Blessed Robert Anderton and Blessed William Marsden, whose anniversary of martyrdom is on Tuesday, 26th April.
 Their faith in adversity and their devotion to Almighty God and His Church gives them heart, a pride in their Catholic forebears and an even deeper love of the Holy Faith; that same Faith which was evident at the holy Shrine at Walsingham

 The group stopped en route home for Mass at the beautiful little church of St. Edward the Confessor at Sutton Park, Guildford, where (like Oxburgh House) the Faith was never lost throughout the penal times.
 This is one of the finest examples of a mid Victorian English country Catholic church in the south.
 Sutton Park was a recusant centre during the penal times.
 The present church, built in 1876, evolved from the Mass Centre at the nearby Sutton Place House.
 For a small country church, there was much to see inside.
 It is often said that both the Reformation and subsequently, Vatican II by-passed Sutton Place.
 This is one of the very few Catholic churches dedicated to the 11th century saint and king, who died 950 years ago.
 Afterwards the parish priest, Fr.
 Brian Taylor, (a friend of Fr.
 Glaysher) spoke to pilgrims on the history of the church before they visited the ancient St. Edward’s well in the church garden.
-See picture – left.
+See picture – above.
 This pilgrimage had been both a successful and a spiritually uplifting experience.